Transition time asymptotics of queue-based activation protocols in random-access networks: Introduction

 \item The \textit{transition time} $\tau_v$ is the first time configuration $v$ is hit, i.e.,

 \end{itemize}

 \end{definizione}

 We are interested in the distribution of $\bar{\tau}_v$ and $\tau_v$ given that $X(0)=u$.
 The pre-transition time plays an important role in our analysis of the transition time, because the evolution of the network is simpler on the interval $[0,\bar{\tau}_v]$ than on the interval $[\bar{\tau}_v,\tau_v]$.
 However, we will see that $\tau_v-\bar{\tau}_v \ll \bar{\tau}_v$ when the initial queue lengths are large, so that both times have the same asymptotic scaling behavior.
+See Fig.~\ref{pretrfig} for a representation of the pre-transition configuration.

 An active node $i$ turns inactive according to a deactivation Poisson clock: when the clock ticks, the node switches itself off.
 Vice versa, an inactive node $i$ attempts to become active at the ticks of an activation Poisson clock: an attempt at time $t$ is successful when no neighbors of $i$ are active at time $t^-$.
 Different models can be studied depending on the choice of the activation and deactivation rates of the clocks.
 Models where these rates are deterministic functions of $t$ are called \textit{external models}.
 In the present paper we are interested in what are called \textit{internal models}, where the clock rates at node $i$ depend on the queue length at node $i$ at time $t$.